sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

    :alt: aws
    :width: 60%

-2. Enter Connection name as dojoconnection.
+2. Enter the Connection name as dojoconnection.
 Select Network as the Connection type and click on the Next button.

 .. figure:: ../../_assets/aws/glue/add_connection.PNG
    :alt: aws
    :width: 60%

-3. On the next screen, you select GlueVPC as the VPC.
+3. On the next screen, select GlueVPC as the VPC.
 Select Private Subnet for the Subnet.
 Select the default Security Group.
 Finally click on the Next button.

 .. figure:: ../../_assets/aws/glue/vpc_connection.PNG
    :alt: aws